 The E-M1 and E-M1 II display the effective aperture at infinity with the MC-20, i.e. the aperture range displayed on the LCD screen is f/8 to f/22.
 If you wonder why f/22 instead of the expected f/44, the E-M1 II with 300 mm and MC-20 refuses to stop down past f/22, probably to avoid calls to Olympus support by inexperienced photographers complaining that their MC-20 is defective beyond f/22 (which is instead an unavoidable result of diffraction at these apertures).
 These cameras, however, do not compensate for the increase in effective aperture caused by focusing at close range.
 For example, after setting the lens aperture on the camera to f/8 with the lens focused at infinity, refocusing to 0.5x still displays the aperture as f/8, although the effective aperture closes by one stop (f/11).
 I believe this is the general behavior of Olympus cameras, but cannot directly verify this on other cameras than those I currently own.

 A tripod, or at least a monopod, is often necessary with the 300 mm + MC-20.
 Electronic shutter (or at least front electronic shutter curtain) and a remote shutter control are also highly desirable.
 Parallax is too high to use the EE-1 red-dot sight in close-up photography.
 It is possible to calibrate the EE-1 for parallax in advance, but the distance between camera and subject must remain strictly constant afterwards.
-AF can be problematic if the background is cluttered and "distracts" the camera's AF system, in which case a fixed 1 by 1 AF point may work better than a larger and/or "floating" group of AF points.
+AF can be problematic if the background is cluttered and "distracts" the camera's AF system, in which case a fixed, small 1 by 1 AF area may work better than a larger and/or "floating" group of AF areas.

 Contrary to common belief, the DOF (depth of field) of a 600 mm lens in macrophotography is exactly the same as any other lens of any focal length, at the same subject magnification and effective aperture.
 You cannot get a higher DOF by using a lens with a shorter focal length, all other factors remaining the same.
 The only thing that changes with focal length is the perspective rendering (i.e., the relative size of foreground vs. background objects).
 In macrophotography, most lenses behave like telephoto lenses, so there is very little difference among lenses in this respect.
 In addition, the background is so much out of focus in macrophotography that its perspective rendering becomes irrelevant in most cases.